robertluo/fun-map/README.md

 ### Trace the function calls

-Accessing values of fun-map can be traced, which is very useful for logging, debugging and make it a extremely lightweight (< 100 LOC now) life cycle system.
+Accessing values of fun-map can be traced, which is very useful for logging, debugging and make it an extremely lightweight (< 100 LOC now) life cycle system.

 ```clojure
 (def invocations (atom []))